infonet-dev/docs/data_formatting/stream_v1_formatting.md

 ## Formatting

-Strea, V1 formatting is as follows:
+Stream, V1 formatting is as follows:

 ```
 {